Campaign for retention of direct services to the south side of Manchester

 they will look at timetables in detail and will consult but made no commitment

 to modify the plan to retain the direct service to Piccadilly.
 The Chair of Rail North has committed

 to hold the operator to its promise to conduct a review of plans he placed this

 in a context of benefits that will result from the Ordsall Chord/ Northern Hub,

 electrification and new franchise.

-the second month of its franchise, Northern has become almost mute, possibly
+the third month of its franchise, Northern has said very little, possibly

 because many passengers comprehensively deconstructed their initial response,

 not least the suggestion that a change at Salford Crescent would be reasonable. and safe

 Their position remains ‘it’s being looked at’ with no timeframe on when we will